Alfred Gratien – traditionalist on the move

 The champagnes of Alfred Gratien have a special place in the hearts of English wine lovers.
 This is somewhat improbable given that it is relatively small, very traditional, négociant business, tucked away behind the grand Avenue de Champagne in Épernay.
 You are only a few metres from the palaces on the Avenue but the spirit and the scale of the place could not be more different.
 And how has the bond between Gratien and the English been formed?
 The Wine Society, pillar of the English middle classes, has been importing Gratien’s wines since 1906 no less.
 And the relationship is going from strength to strength.
 The Society’s buyer is known here just as ‘Marcel’ and he much valued as a taster as well as being a client.
 When we visited the company in March 2013 Marcel had visited recently and discussed a special release for a forthcoming Wine Society anniversary.
 The long term relationship is to our mutual benefit – as befits a mutual society on the one hand and a small Champagne house embedded in local relationships in the region on the other.

-With this raw material Jaeger proceeds to ferment his base wines in old oak barrels, typically three to five year old Chablis barrels.
-Apart from a more rounded out, developed style this give the wine maker one intriguing advantage.
-There are a few large scale stainless steel vats in the winery but that is solely for the blending operation.
+With this raw material, Jaeger proceeds to ferment his base wines in old oak barrels, typically three to five-year-old Chablis barrels.
+Apart from a more rounded out, developed style, this gives the winemaker one intriguing advantage.
+There are a few largescale stainless steel vats in the winery but that is solely for the blending operation.
 Before that, as is the traditional way, each marc of grapes, the 4000 kilos which fit in a basket press, produces ten barrels of still wine.
-In turn each of these bears the name of the person who sold the grapes.
+In turn, each of these bears the name of the person who sold the grapes.
 Once the wine is made Jaeger invites his growers in to talk about the wine and taste it together.
-With a gentle smile he says: there is a ‘small competition’.
+With a gentle smile, he says: there is a ‘small competition’.
 While this is a négociant business, it is not the case that each grower’s successes and failures disappear into a large common vat; there is an unusual level of personal connection between the grower and the still wine.

 Cuvée Paradis Brut – a Chardonnay/Pinot Noir blend of 2006 Grand Cru and Premier Cru fruit, 8g of residual sugar as the wine has spent five to six years in the bottle during the second fermentation and ageing staging.
 Beautifully toasty, rich and candied fruit (pineapple), excellent integration with the oak.